 Dreamtime Images is a team of Colorado wedding photographers based high in the mountains of the Rockies.
-Dreamtime serves couples planning local and Colorado destination weddings throughout the state, including Vail, Aspen, Beaver Creek, Steamboat Springs, Boulder, Denver, Estes Park, Fort Collins, Telluride, and pretty much anywhere else.
+Dreamtime serves couples planning local and destination weddings throughout the state, including Vail, Aspen, Beaver Creek, Steamboat Springs, Boulder, Denver, Estes Park, Fort Collins, and Telluride.
 If you want to check out some of the best places to get married in Colorado, keep browsing our site.
-I plan on continually updating these pages with pictures and reviews of all the cool venues and hotels so brides and grooms can get a better idea of what their wedding might look like.
+I plan on continually updating these pages with pictures and reviews of all the cool venues and hotels so couples can get a better idea of what their big day might look like.

 Photographing weddings in the Rockies requires a unique skill set, and photographers need to know how to manage dramatically varying lighting conditions, freak storms and dark reception venues, all the while maximizing the potential of the most eye-popping, jaw-dropping mountain vistas in the entire country.

 Colorado has more incredible wedding venues that you can imagine.
-Some couples a more rugged approach, and tie the knot in Rocky Mountain National Park or on the sandstone mesas of Colorado National Monument, while others opt for hip modern hotels in Denver and Boulder.
-But probably the heart of Colorado’s wedding zone is the central areas, including Steamboat Springs, Aspen, and the I-70 corridor of Vail, Beaver Creek, Breckenridge, Keystone and Glenwood Springs.
+Some couples opt for a more rugged approach, and tie the knot in Rocky Mountain National Park or on the sandstone mesas of Colorado National Monument, while others choose the hip, modern hotels in Denver and Boulder.
+Probably the heart of Colorado’s wedding zone is the central mountains, including Steamboat Springs, Aspen, and the I-70 corridor of Vail, Beaver Creek, Breckenridge, Keystone and Glenwood Springs.
 It’s in these places where couples can combine the famous Colorado mountain scenery with super classy hotels and unlimited fun activities for guests and family members.